ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Notification: New transport plugin

-Elektra's notification feature has received its first transport plugin: D-Bus.
+Elektra's notification feature has received its first transport plugin pair:
+D-Bus.
 Transport plugins provide a link between applications using Elektra.
 These plugins send and receive notifications when a key is modified within the key database.